Server data from the Official MCP Registry

 Two mechanisms:

-caveat layer and memories with importance โฅ 0.9 are always protected.consolidate(): compresses clusters of cold low-importance memories by entity into a single learning-layer summary, then deletes the originals.
-Run via linksee-memory-consolidate CLI (or schedule weekly).In practice a solo developer hits ~100MB after 6 months of heavy use.
+caveat layer and memories with importance โฅ 0.9 are always protected.learning-layer summary, then deletes the originals.
+No manual scheduling needed.In practice a solo developer hits ~100MB after 6 months of heavy use.
 A year-old DB I tested with 80K memories still recalls in <10ms.

 Yes โ any MCP-compatible client works:

-After install, in a new Claude session ask: "Can you remember that I prefer TypeScript over JavaScript?"
+After install, in a new Claude session ask: "Can you remember that I prefer TypeScript over JavaScript?
+Use Linksee Memory."
 Claude should confirm it called mcp__linksee__remember and stored this.
-Then in a different session ask: "What languages do I prefer?"
+Then in a different session ask: "What languages do I prefer?
+Use Linksee Memory."
 It should recall via mcp__linksee__recall and return the preference with match_reasons showing why.

 SKILL.md (auto-invocation skill).
 The bundled skill that linksee-memory-install-skill copies into ~/.claude/skills/linksee-memory/SKILL.md was Japanese-first; it is now English-primary with Japanese trigger phrases preserved inline.
 English speakers now get the skill firing on natural English phrases ("how did we solve this before?", "same error again", "remember this") in addition to the existing JP triggers.linksee-memory-import): expanded regex patterns for decisions, failures, and caveats so English Claude Code session logs get auto-tagged correctly.
 Additions include let's go, pivot, switch to, settled on, approved, doesn't work, stuck, same error again, hit an error, debug, broke, revert.No code changes to the MCP protocol surface; all existing MCP clients continue to work unchanged.